To become a contestant, you must:

 MISS merced COUNTY ELIGIBILITY INFORMATION

-The Miss Merced County competition is what the Miss California Organization refers to as a "closed" or "structured" competition.
+The Miss Merced County competition is a "closed" or "structured" competition.
 This means that our contestants must live*, work full time, or attend school full time** within a specific boundary.

-Ladies ages 17 (and at least a Senior in high school) through 25 from throughout Merced County are eligible to compete for the title of Miss Merced County.
-This includes the cities of Merced, Atwater, Los Banos, Livingston, Dos Palos, Gustine, Hilmar-Irwin, Snelling, Cressey, El Nido, Santa Nella, Stevinson, Volta, Dos Palos Y, and Calpack.
-Additionally, because there is no Miss Stanislaus county at this time, young women who reside within that county are also eligible.
-This includes the cities of Modesto, Turlock, Ceres, Oakdale, Patterson, Riverbank, Hughson, Newman, and waterford.
+Ladies from throughout Merced County are eligible to compete for the title of Miss Merced County.
+Additionally, because there is no Miss Stanislaus County, Mariposa County or Madera County at this time, young women who reside within these counties are also eligible.

-Additionally, full time students at any accredited college within Merced County or Stanislaus County are eligible.
+Additionally, full time students at any accredited college within Merced County, Stanislaus County or Madera County are eligible.
 Such institutions include (but are not limited to): the University of California, Merced, Merced College, California State University, Stanislaus, Modesto Junior College, Paul Mitchell the School- Modesto, Sierra College of Beauty, and Milan Institute of Merced.